 As of December 2020, the airline is planning to deploy a fleet of Airbus 320.
 However, these plans are not confirmed.

 Lima International Airport (LIM) is Peru's main international and domestic airport.
 It's located in Callao, Peru and 11km from Lima.
 LATAM Peru is also based at the airport.
 The airport is serving over 20 million passengers per annum with its single runway and two passenger terminals.
-Other airlines that fly in and out of the airport are Air France, Delta, Iberia, JetSmart, Sky Airline, Star Peru, Viva Air Peru and many more.
+Other airlines that fly in and out of the airport are Air France, Delta, Iberia, JetSmart, Sky Airline, Star Peru, Viva Air Peru, Fly Peru and many more.